premail/website/docs/04-development/01-setup.md

 to make sure each commit doesn't break basic functionality.

 The commands `premail init` and `premail destroy --yes` are helpful in quickly setting up and tearing down test projects.
+If you change anything in the `src/example` directory, for instance, you'll need to destroy and recreate a project in order to pick up those changes.